 How to Make a Yarn Wreath

 Let's begin by setting your yarn in the order you plan to arrange the colors on your wreath.
+Different yarns can have different textures, I chose to use similar yarns.
 This will help you stay in order while you are working.
+This is a pretty simple project as long as you stay organized.
 Now that we have a little organization in place let's start making tassels.

 Since this whole project is basically all tassels attached to a wireframe the first lesson is on how to make a tassel.
 This tassel is very easy with a few steps.